 Employee involvement fosters a supportive environment and minimizes resistance to change, therefore, employees who feel included are likely to adapt better to the new space.

-Managing Downtime and Risks
+Managing Downtime and Risks to the New Office

 Addressing these concerns upfront helps maintain productivity during the transition.
 By having a well-thought-out approach, businesses can navigate the challenges of relocating effectively.